 Held annually over Labor Day weekend, the fair was a welcomed old friend; although signaling the start of cooler weather it also ushered in the disappearance of the plethora of mosquitoes that plagued the rural citizens of the state all summer.
 It also offered the pleasure of taking in the sights and sounds of a long history of agriculture in New Hampshire — a connection that also brought me, in my mind, “home” to Schuylkill County where farmland abounds: we’re not all just about Anthracite mining, you know!

 Unlike many fair goers, we avoided the typical “fair food” and headed for the “church ladies” stand that served the best turkey dinners with all the fixings around or the fresh New England seafood stand.
 But we did partake in a very New England indulgence – cider donuts.
-These donuts have apple cider in the batter and are truly addictive.
+These donuts can be found seasonally in supermarkets, bakeries, and at many apple farms and cider mills.

 As James collected our order and turned to meet me, tiny spots of grease bloomed across the bottom of the bag, given up by the eagerly awaited contents.
 Still hot, we tucked that precious cargo into the basket of my mobility scooter, loaded up, and drove home where we savored our once-a-year treats with gusto.

-These moist apple cider and spice cake-like cookies with a spiced cream cheese filling are a marriage made in heaven.
-The whoopie pies get their cider donut flavor from apple cider (not apple juice) that is boiled and reduced down into a concentrated syrup-like consistency then added to the batter.
+These moist apple cider and spice cake-like whoopie pies with a spiced cream cheese filling are a match made in heaven.
+The whoopie pies get their cider donut flavor from real apple cider (not apple juice) that is boiled and reduced down into a concentrated syrup-like consistency then added to the batter.

-True to form, the cookies are dusted with cinnamon sugar before baking and may be dusted with more when ready to serve.
+True to form for a cider donut, the whoopies are dusted with cinnamon sugar before baking and may be dusted with more when ready to serve.

 Because the filling contains cream cheese, they should stored in the refrigerator and keep well wrapped in plastic wrap for up to a week.